 2- Megan Garris (Jennifer Cooke, Friday the 13th Part VI: Jason Lives)

 Megan Garris from Jason Lives may be the least consistent with the ‘Final Girl’ trope.
 She’s confident, defiant, and sexually assertive.
 While she doesn’t do drugs or drink onscreen, one gets the impression she wouldn’t be opposed.
 Not surprisingly, Megan also happens to be one of best characters in the franchise not named ‘Jason.’
 Megan is resourceful, but she’s also fearless.
 Although Tommy Jarvis drives the story in Jason Lives, Megan is arguably the brighter of the two.
 She’s also the one that ultimately ‘kills’ Jason.

 1- Ginny Field (Amy Steel, Friday the 13th Part 2)

 There wasn’t really any doubt, was there?
 Amy Steel’s Ginny is one of the most popular characters in the franchise.
 Fans also generally regard Ginny as the best ‘Final Girl’ across all 12 films.
 A psychology graduate student, Ginny is independent, intelligent, and extremely likable.
-When she is finally confronted by Jason, she gives him a run for his money unlike any other character.
+When Jason finally confronts her, she gives him a run for his money unlike any other character.
 Ginny also proves to be the most resourceful ‘Final Girl’, using her psychology background to manipulate Jason.
 Though she gets an assist from boyfriend Paul, Ginny is the one who does the rescuing and ‘kills’ Jason.
 If Paul had listened to her earlier, he might have lived to the end, too.
 But did Paul really die?
 Who knows?